SuperElastix/SimpleElastix/Documentation/Sphinx/ParameterMaps.rst

 .. tip::

-  You can also leave out the parameter map parameter entirely, and SimpleElastix with register your images with a :code:`translation -> affine -> b-spline` multi-resolution approach.
-Similarly, for the object-oriented interface, simply leave out the call to :code:`SetParameterMap` to achieve this functionality.
-You can view these default parameter maps like this:
+  We can also leave out the parameter map parameter entirely, and SimpleElastix with register our images with a :code:`translation -> affine -> b-spline` multi-resolution approach.
+For the object-oriented interface, we simply leave out the call to :code:`SetParameterMap` to achieve this functionality.
+We can view these default parameter maps like this:

   ::

     import SimpleITK as sitk
     SimpleElastix = sitk.SimpleElastix()
-    parameterMaps = SimpleElastaix.GetParameterMaps()
-    sitk.PrintParameterMaps(parameterMaps)
+    SimpleElastix.PrintParameterMap()

-You can also retrieve this parameter map yourself and reconfigure it before passing it back to SimpleElastix, allowing you to quickly optimize a registration method to your particular problem:
+We can also retrieve this parameter map ourselves and reconfigure it before passing it back to SimpleElastix, allowing us to quickly optimize a registration method to a particular problem:

 ::